rust-stuco/lectures/week1/slides.md

 # Pitfall: Ecosystem

 * Rust is only 8 years old
-* Smaller/less mature ecosystem compared to some older langauges
+* Smaller and less mature ecosystem compared to some older langauges
 * _There is a lot of momentum here_